The parts of freelance work nobody teaches you.

 What to tie payments to, how many milestones to use, and the structure that protects your cashflow on projects longer than a month.

-A plain-English overview of the trade-offs — liability, taxes, complexity — and when each structure actually makes sense.
+A plain-English overview of the trade-offs — liability, tax, complexity — across the US, UK, Australia, and the EU.
+When each structure makes sense, and the thresholds that should trigger a change.

 How to offboard a freelance client without leaving loose ends